Ridhima79/music-player/README.md

-# 🎵 CherryTune - A Stylish Music Player App
+# 🎵  Music Player App

 Welcome to **CherryTune**, a beautiful, lightweight music player built with **HTML, CSS, and JavaScript**.
 It features elegant controls, a custom playlist system, a recap function that shows your most played tracks, and charming floating 🍒🎀 emojis to enhance the vibe.